TrackPolitics logoTrackPolitics

 AI-generated

-Sadik Al-Hassan is a Labour (Co-op) MP for North Somerset, elected in 2024.
-He currently sits on committees for the Controlled Drugs (Procedure for Specification) Bill and the Dogs (Protection of Livestock) (Amendment) Bill, and has previously served on committees for the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill and the Tobacco and Vapes Bill, reflecting a focus on animal welfare and public health.
-He is positioned centre-left within Labour.
+Sadik Al-Hassan is a Labour and Co‑operative MP for North Somerset, elected on 4 July 2024.
+He currently serves on committees for the Controlled Drugs (Procedure for Specification) Bill and the Dogs (Protection of Livestock) (Amendment) Bill, and has prior committee experience on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill and the Tobacco and Vapes Bill.
+The data does not provide details of his career before becoming an MP.

 Voting Patterns